Custom eLearning Solutions

 Example:

-A nine‑minute simulation for operations leaders recreates a surge day.
+Prepare teams for pressure before it shows up in on-time delivery, warehouse throughput, or inventory accuracy.
 Participants make time‑limited decisions about staffing adjustments, wave timing, carrier pickups, and handling urgent orders.
 The simulation displays the impact on on‑time delivery, backlog, and overtime, and produces an action plan.

 Upskilling Modules